-To do so, techniques such as taking a prospective view of how the economy is likely to turn out in the short-term are used.
 Business forecasting is critical for businesses whenever the future is uncertain or whenever an important strategic business decision is being made.
 The more the business can focus on the probable outcome, the more success the organization has as it moves forward.